SmellyN3rd/instaling-solver/README.md

---user    -u        | specify the instaling account to use --password    -p    | password for the given account --sessions -s    | specify the amount of sessions to complete --file    -f        | specify the file to which to read/write to --headless    -h    | start the program in the headless mode
+--user    -u        | specify the instaling account to use --password    -p    | password for the given account --sessions -s    | specify the amount of sessions to complete --file    -f        | specify the file to which to read/write the known words --headless    -h    | toogle headless mode (without browser gui) --config    -c    | dump all settings into a file which will be loaded automaticly in the future

 # Showcase
 <img src="https://media.giphy.com/media/njjiYq0zcxNpkfeV02/giphy.gif" >